 Violent criminals in the real Korea seldom seem to manage either, tending by their very nature toward impulsiveness and incompetence.
 Accounts of violent crime in Korean news bear this out, less frequent though they are than in American news.
 For Americans familiar with Korean society, that difference alone is enough to motivate a declaration of intent to move here.
 But for Koreans steeped in the tradition of condemning Korean society, a tradition of which all kinds of fiction heartily partake, the country’s relative absence of visible everyday crime belies a rotten core.
 They would surely agree with the ill-fated character in The Plotters who says that “you need more than freeways and skyscrapers to be a developed country.
 You have to develop the right mindset first, dammit!”
 They’d also agree when Kim writes that “power is all the same deep down” — adding only that, in Korea, it’s even worse.

 This is the first of a three-part series on Korean crime fiction.
+The second is here.

 Related Korea Blog posts: